plone/documentation/docs/contributing/core/plips.md

 # Plone Improvement Proposals (PLIPs)

-A {term}`PLIP` is a Plone Improvement Proposal.

-It is a change to a Plone package that would affect everyone.
+A Plone Improvement Proposal, or {term}`PLIP`, is a change to a Plone package that would affect everyone.
 PLIPs go through a different process than bug fixes because of their broad reach.
 The Plone Framework Team reviews all PLIPs to make sure that it's in the best interest of the broader community, and that it's of high quality.